-I don’t know why my husband and I felt compelled to stop at the old cemetery on that fateful blustery day.
-Maybe it was our shared sense of impending doom.
-Maybe we were tempting fate.
+I don’t know why my husband and I felt compelled to stop at the old cemetery on that blustery day.
 We certainly didn’t go there to take photos.
 So maybe it was intuition, a guiding hand.
 The power of the robin.
 He.
 Red-capped robin.

 That first time we saw him, he was merrily alone.
 He gave us a grand tour of the facilities and we felt at peace.
 We returned the following week.
 He was still there.
 This time with a lady bird.
 We returned a further two more times.
 On the third occasion, the lady robin was nowhere to be seen, but he – red capped robin – was as welcoming as ever.
 He had picked up another friend, a shy yellow-rumped thornbill.
 Wherever the robin went, the thornbill followed.
 It really was extraordinary to see them do their merry dance.
 On our last visit, the red-capped robin was gone.
 The raptors had moved in.
 I do not presume that the wee bird met his maker, but I shan’t let that get in the way of a good poem.
 Photos courtesy of my True Love.